MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/configure-machine-learning-server-enterprise.md

    + Linux instructions: [Installation steps](../install/machine-learning-server-linux-install.md) | [Offline steps](../install/machine-learning-server-linux-offline.md)

-1. [Launch the Administration CLI](../operationalize/configure-admin-cli-launch.md) with administrator/root/sudo privileges to see if any configuration files from past releases are present under the `current` folder mentioned previously.
+1. Launch a command line window or terminal with administrator/root/sudo privileges.

-1. Configure a compute node using the CLI.
+1. In that window, use the CLI to configure a compute node.
    ```
    az ml admin node setup --computenode
    ```